 Overvaluing your valuables is likely to result in a higher premium.

 You'll have to pay the excess fee if you make a claim.

-Insurance companies will only pay out the listed value of an item.
-So if your engagement ring has increased in value and you haven't updated your insurance policy, you won't be covered for its current value.
+Insurance companies will pay out only the listed value of an item.
+So, if your engagement ring has increased in value and you haven't updated your insurance policy, you won't be covered for its current value.

-Check the single item limit on your policy to make sure you've got the right amount of cover in place.
+Check the single-item limit on your policy to make sure you've got the right amount of cover in place.